Python Programming Basics tutorial for beginners

 Python supports Object-Oriented Programming (OOP), which allows you to create classes and objects, making your code more modular, reusable, and easier to maintain.

-Creating Classes and Objects
+Creating Classes and Objects in Python Programming

 A class is a blueprint for creating objects (instances).
 Each object can have attributes (variables) and methods (functions) defined in the class.